Lee Lai Shan: Sports career

 Hong Kong had never been able to win any medals for as long as it had participated in the Olympic games since 1952 until Lee Lai Shan's victory at Atlanta 1996.
-Notably, the 1996 Summer Olympics was the last international sporting event that Hong Kong participated in as a British Dependent Territory, making Lee's medal the first medal that the Hong Kong team (not Hong Kong, China) won."
+Notably, the 1996 Summer Olympics was the last international sporting event that Hong Kong participated in as a British Dependent Territory, making Lee's medal the only medal that the British Hong Kong team won.
 It was at that time Lee famously declared to the media: "Hong Kong athletes are not rubbish!"

 After the Games she became a student of sports management at Australia's University of Canberra in 1996.
 She was the first Hong Kong athlete to be awarded an honorary Doctorate in social sciences by The Chinese University of Hong Kong.

 Lee became a recipient of the "Ten Outstanding Young Persons Award" and the Bronze Bauhinia Star Award in recognition of her outstanding achievements in the international sports scene.
 There is a monument resembling a windsurf board and mast erected in her honour near the beachfront at Cheung Chau.

 In the 1997 New Year Honours, she was appointed Member of the Order of the British Empire (MBE) for services to sport.

 In 2008, she was the first person to carry the Olympic torch in the torch relay leg in Hong Kong.
 She was also the final torchbearer in the 2008 Summer Olympics sailing opening ceremony at Qingdao International Marina.